Audio & eBooks

 sign up for newsletters & more.

-spot a title that you may have missed.
-They list the most popular series so you can discover a new author or rediscover an enjoyable series of years past. eSequels indexes character, location and subject as well as author and title so you can identify a series that you may recall only vaguely.
+The eSequels database consists of lists of series so you can discover a new author or rediscover an enjoyable series of years past. eSequels indexes character, location and subject as well as author and title so you can identify a series that you may recall only vaguely.
 Brief annotations are given that describe each title without "giving away" any surprise endings.
 Most importantly, eSequels lists the novels in the correct reading sequence so you can begin at the beginning rather than blunder into the middle of Act III.

 *You must have a valid barcode to login.